 About Me

-All my life I have loved to create.
 In 1998, after a year of jewelry-making courses at the University of New Mexico, I enrolled in a pottery class and found my passion.
-In 2005 I started Orna's Pottery, and later that year was invited to join the artist community of Pike Place Market, in downtown Seattle.
+In 2005 I started Orna Pottery, and later that year was invited to join the artist community of Pike Place Market, in downtown Seattle.

 The Production Process